Carter907/streamline/README.md

 As a newcomer to Java, I often struggled with tools like Maven and Gradle, finding them unnecessarily complicated for basic tasks.
 These tools, while powerful, can be intimidating for beginners due to their inherent complexity.
 Modern Java build tools were made for enterprise development, and it's time the Java community saw something different.

-With Streamline, I aim to *streamline* the development experience and make it as simple to use and learn from as possible.
+With Streamline, I aim to strengthen the development experience and make it as simple to use and learn from as possible.
 Streamline takes its ease of use from build tools of other languages, such as `cargo` for Rust and the `go` command for Golang.

 This project intends to follow the principles of transparency, simplicity, and ease of use.
 Our mission is to create a build tool that can be used in an academic or hobby environment to facilitate learning about simple project management in Java.

 It’s important to note that the initial scope of this project is not to serve as a comprehensive build tool.
 Dependencies will still have to be manually managed.
 However, Streamline is unopinionated, and because of its transparency, we implore developers to use other open-source tools alongside your project, such as Make, to help facilitate your build environment.

+### Key Considerations
+- Currently, Streamline does not automatically download and resolve dependencies like traditional build tools.
+   - Dependencies are placed into a special folder and added to the module path when you want to run or build the project.
+- The Java Module Platform System is proritized.
+   - Modules are a great way to structure your Java project and this project works with them from the ground up.

-### Insallation
+### Installation
 For now, the easiest way to run Streamline is to create a jar file using the gradle task.
 \
 First, clone the repo.